pib-rocks/setup-pib/README.md

 To run the script do the next steps:

-1. Open a terminal as root user, from a normal user account, become root e.g. via `sudo bash`
+1. Open a terminal as root user (from a normal user account, become root e.g. via `sudo bash`)
 ```
 adduser pib
   -> e.g. password pib, everything else nothing